stevebillings/a/README.md

 ### Web application (Typescript on Node.js)

-The [main web application](https://github.com/stevebillings/workouttracker.git) is written in TypeScript, HTML, CSS, and EJS on Node.js, Express.js, Passport.js (OAuth 2.0 authentication), and MySQL.
+The [main web application](https://github.com/stevebillings/workouttracker.git) is written in TypeScript, HTML, CSS, and EJS on Node.js, Express.js, and Passport.js (for OAuth 2.0 authentication).

 <a name="dataservice"></a>
 ### Data service (Python on DJango and Django REST framework)

 The [data service](https://github.com/stevebillings/activitytrackerdataapi) is written in Python on Django and Django REST framework, and is accessed by the main web application via a RESTful API.
+The database is MySQL.

-I am currently developing the data service.
-Once it is ready, I will migrate database access from its original home in the main web application to the data services.
+I am currently building out the capabilities of the data service, and migrating the main web application to it (and away from the original direct database access) as the capabilities of the data service allow.

 ### Cloud platform